sirlan-ff00ff/arcticfox-theme/readme.md

 this theme is:
 - buggy in some places
 - janky in private windows or windows with the sidebar hidden by default
-- only tested in firefox 119 on linux
+- only comfirmed to work on firefox 119 on linux
+    - tested on some forks, and ESR or anything based on it (waterfox, floorp) does not work
+    - the firefox version must fully support the `:has()` css selector
 - best used with the [sidebery extension](https://github.com/mbnuqw/sidebery) but I guess can be used with Tree Style Tab, didn't test
 - not guaranteed to be 100% working out of the box, you might need to tweak it some
 - probably doesn't work with mac window buttons idk